backslash451/backslash451.github.io/_posts/2014-03-18-From-SQLite-to-Parse-via-REST.md

 	<img src="{{ site.url }}/images/schermata-2013-11-07-alle-16-39-57.png">
 </figure>

 So i had this very useful website full of data but still with this old fashioned ’90 look and i decided to grab its data via a Perl script to fill up a SQLite database.
 What was i supposed to do with that data?
 That’s another story (or blog post maybe) but [here](https://gist.github.com/backslash451/7357077) you have an excerpt of that Perl script.

+{% gist 7357077 %}

 The script use [LWP::Simple](http://search.cpan.org/~gaas/libwww-perl-6.05/lib/LWP/Simple.pm) to get the webpage, [HTML::TreeBuilder](http://search.cpan.org/~cjm/HTML-Tree-5.03/lib/HTML/TreeBuilder.pm) to parse the html and [DBI](http://search.cpan.org/~timb/DBI/DBI.pm) to connect to the SQLite3 database.

 ## First of all Google for it…